 - 1. Be told why your choice is not safe. - 2.
-Be reminded that your choice of behaviour is not safe. - 3.
-Have some time out to think about your choice at an appropriate time. - 4.
-Discuss your choice with Ms Roberts, Mrs Penton, Mrs Shippam or Mrs Green who will work with your teacher to decide the next steps to help you make your behaviour safe. - 5.
-Go to Mrs Oustayiannis.
+Be reminded that your choice is not safe.

+Have some time out to think about your unsafe choice - at an appropriate time.
+This will always be within the child's class bubble.

+Discuss your unsafe choice with your vear group leader who will work with your teacher to decide the next steps to help you make your behaviour safe.
+This will always be within the child's year group bubble.

+5. Discuss your unsafe choice with Ms Roberts (Social distancing in place) 5.
+Go to Mrs Oustaviannis.
+Social distancing in place

-Parents are informed of their child's behaviour as soon as is deemed appropriate by the class teacher but at the 'Thinking time/time out' stage at the latest.
+Parents are informed of their child's behaviour as soon as is deemed appropriate by the class teacher but at the 'Thinking time/time out' stage 3 at the latest.
 When a child's behaviour reaches level 4 and Phase Leaders are involved details of the behaviour and actions taken will be recorded on the child's record via our school information management system.

-There are times when a child's choice of behaviour will mean that consequences will bypass stages 1, 2 & 3 and a member of the Senior Leadership Team will become involved immediately.
+There are times when a child's choice of behaviour will mean that consequences will bypass stages 1, 2 & 3 and a member of the Senior Leadership Team will become involved immediately at stage 4.
 These types of unsafe behaviour include:

-- Physically and deliberately hurting another child leaving a mark, bruise or cut; biting; fracturing a bone (which may or may not show a mark) - Using deliberate, threatening verbal aggression at a child or an adult - Swearing (including written comments and non-verbal gestures) at a child or a member of staff - Physically and deliberately hurting an adult - Attempting to leave the school premises unaccompanied - Wilful damage of school or personal property
+- Physically and deliberately hurting another child leaving a mark, bruise or cut; biting; fracturing a bone (which may or may not show a mark) - Using deliberate, threatening verbal aggression at a child or an adult - Swearing (including written comments and non-verbal gestures) at a child or a member of staff - Physically and deliberately hurting an adult - Spitting at another child or adult - Attempting to leave the school premises unaccompanied - Wilful damage of school or personal property